 We use affiliate links on this page, they are how we keep our website free for you to use.
 They cost you nothing and help us a lot.
 Thanks!

 Accommodation in Kanchanaburi includes guest houses, river rafts, hostels, resorts and hotels.
 We found prices good.
 Kanchanaburi is more affordable than Bangkok.
-Start your search for a room here with the latest special offers or scroll further down for recommendations:
+Scroll further down for recommendations or: Find the best deal, compare prices, and read what other travelers have to say at TripAdvisor

 How to Get to Kanchanaburi From Bangkok